flowplayer/wordpress-flowplayer/readme.txt

 * Include a [splash image](http://flowplayer.org/docs/setup.html#splash) for your video
 * Video selection using the WordPress 3.5 Media Library
 * Detects the video dimensions for configuring the correct player size

-* Commercial Flowplayer version can be enabled by supplying a [license key](http://flowplayer.org/download)
+= Commercial Flowplayer =

-* Use your own logo watermark images when using the commercial Flowplayer version
+The Commercial version is free of Flowplayer branding and you can use your logo.
+Commercial Flowplayer version can be enabled by supplying a [license key](http://flowplayer.org/download).

 == Credits ==

 The plugin can also be found on [GitHub](https://github.com/flowplayer/wordpress-flowplayer).

-Thank you [Tom McFarlin](http://tommcfarlin.com/) for the [WordPress Plugin Boilerplate](https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate)
+* Thank you [Tom McFarlin](http://tommcfarlin.com/) for the [WordPress Plugin Boilerplate](https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate)

-The settings code was adapted from [Easy Digital Downloads](https://github.com/easydigitaldownloads/Easy-Digital-Downloads) by [Pippin Williamson](http://pippinsplugins.com/)
+* The settings code was adapted from [Easy Digital Downloads](https://github.com/easydigitaldownloads/Easy-Digital-Downloads) by [Pippin Williamson](http://pippinsplugins.com/)

-The meta box settings was adapted from [Theme Foundation](http://themefoundation.com/wordpress-meta-boxes-guide/) by [Alex Mansfield](http://sackclothstudios.com/)
+* The meta box settings was adapted from [Theme Foundation](http://themefoundation.com/wordpress-meta-boxes-guide/) by [Alex Mansfield](http://sackclothstudios.com/)

 == Installation ==